 I woke up!

-I had this dream in 2003; and some time after it, someone fired twelve bullets at me.
+I had this dream in 2003; and a short time after it, I had a troubling experience.
 I survived.
-Yet, those bullets ripped my world apart.
-I experienced some deep losses.
 I experienced the gap, Mutwa told me I would.

 I have read both, Indaba, My Children, and Song of the Stars twice.
 From cover to cover.
 And have dipped into the books every now and then.
 I knew I had to buy Indaba, My Children when it fell on the floor in front of me in a bookshop!
 I picked it up and the cover of the book was so compelling that a déjà vu sensation ran through me.
 The beauty of ancient wisdom echoes through the pages of the book.
 After reading Indaba, My Children, I then searched for other books by Mutwa and bought Song of the Stars.